The following information is offered as a guideline only. Rever Tiles will not be held responsible for issues arising as

 Encaustic Cement Tile Installation

 - Tiles need to be installed on a level, clean, dry surface.
 If the tiles are to be installed on a concrete slab, ensure the slab is completely cured to prevent white efflorescence spots from appearing on the surface of the tiles.
 The spots are a result of water evaporating through the tile and reacting with the cement.
 The powdery residue that remains is easily removed; with routine cleaning of the tiles, it will gradually disappear.

 - When installing in wet areas, waterproofing of your substrate is necessary as is the case for all types of tiles.

-Tiles can be installed either with a pre-mixed adhesive, or with regular thin-set mortar.
-Adhesive is to be applied evenly on the floor or wall surface, and to the back of each tile using not less than an 8 notched trowel.
+- Adhesive should be applied evenly on the floor or wall surface, and to the back of each tile using not less than an 8mm notched trowel.
+A flexible adhesive that is suitable for use with moisture sensitive tiles is recommended.
 Any residue left on the surface of the tile needs to be cleaned off.
 Depending on the type of adhesive used, dampening the back of the tile first may be required.

 - Lay the tiles using hand pressure only using a forward and back motion to enable good contact with the adhesive; by no means should a tool be used, including a rubber mallet, as this has the potential to damage the tile.
 As the tiles can vary slightly in thickness (+/- 1mm) using your hands to level will ensure a flat surface.

 - Do check your pattern layout regularly to ensure tiles are laid in the correct orientation.
 Use a thin grout line when installing cement tiles; 1-1.5mm is suggested.
 Minimizing the grout line will make the design look seamless and your space look larger.